influxdata/docs-v2/content/chronograf/v1.8/guides/monitoring-influxenterprise-clusters.md

 ---

-[InfluxEnterprise](/{{< latest "enterprise_influxdb" >}}/) offers high availability and a highly scalable clustering solution for your time series data needs.
+[InfluxDB Enterprise](/{{< latest "enterprise_influxdb" >}}/) offers high availability and a highly scalable clustering solution for your time series data needs.
 Use Chronograf to assess your cluster's health and to monitor the infrastructure behind your project.

-This guide offers step-by-step instructions for using Chronograf, [InfluxDB](/{{< latest "influxdb" "v1" >}}/), and [Telegraf](/{{< latest "telegraf" >}}/) to monitor data nodes in your InfluxEnterprise cluster.
+This guide offers step-by-step instructions for using Chronograf, [InfluxDB](/{{< latest "influxdb" "v1" >}}/), and [Telegraf](/{{< latest "telegraf" >}}/) to monitor data nodes in your InfluxDB Enterprise cluster.

 ## Requirements

-You have a fully-functioning InfluxEnterprise cluster with authentication enabled.
+You have a fully-functioning InfluxDB Enterprise cluster with authentication enabled.
-See the InfluxEnterprise documentation for
-[detailed setup instructions](/{{< latest "enterprise_influxdb" >}}/production_installation/).
+See the InfluxDB Enterprise documentation for [detailed setup instructions](/{{< latest "enterprise_influxdb" >}}/production_installation/).
 This guide uses an InfluxData Enterprise cluster with three meta nodes and three data nodes; the steps are also applicable to other cluster configurations.

 InfluxData recommends using a separate server to store your monitoring data.
-It is possible to store the monitoring data in your cluster and [connect the cluster to Chronograf](/chronograf/v1.8/troubleshooting/frequently-asked-questions/#how-do-i-connect-chronograf-to-an-influxenterprise-cluster), but, in general, your monitoring data should live on a separate server.
+It is possible to store the monitoring data in your cluster and [connect the cluster to Chronograf](/chronograf/v1.8/troubleshooting/frequently-asked-questions/#how-do-i-connect-chronograf-to-an-InfluxDB Enterprise-cluster), but, in general, your monitoring data should live on a separate server.

 You're working on an Ubuntu installation.
 Chronograf and the other components of the TICK stack are supported on several operating systems and hardware architectures.
 Check out the [downloads page](https://portal.influxdata.com/downloads) for links to the binaries of your choice.